 Each of our project companies, with the assistance of our group office, is responsible for the annual submission of its renewal application.
 If any one of our project companies is unable to meet the relevant qualification requirements, the local authorities will normally grant that project company, subject to a penalty of between RMB50,000 and RMB100,000, a grace period to rectify any insufficiency or non-compliance.
 Failure to satisfy the requirements within the specified time frame could result in rejection of the application for renewal of the qualification certificate and revocation of the business license of the project company.
-As of the date hereof, each of our project companies has obtained a valid qualification certificate except for 13 newly established project companies and seven project companies, which are in the process of applying for extension or alteration of their respective certificates.
-None of the 13 new project companies have commenced property development.
+As of the date hereof, each of our project companies has obtained a valid qualification certificate except for 22 project companies, which are in the process of applying for issuance, extension or alteration of the qualification certificates.